rlauer6/doc-converter/README.md

 model.
 The client stores the document to a bucket shared between the client and server and then explicitly tells the server to do something.
 This model only required a small Perl CGI that forks and executes LibreOffice from the command line.
-While a it unsatisfying from the elegance perspective it seems to do the trick reliably, if not quickly.
+While a bit unsatisfying from the elegance perspective it seems to do the trick reliably, if not quickly.